 - If the monitor is not displaying video: - Check if Source controller is able to train the Monitor (Sink).
-Read Lane Status from Monitor (Sink). - Check if USER\DATA\COUNT\PER\LANE, MIN\BYTES\PER\TU and FRAC\BYTES\PER\TU are calculated based on the available bandwidth. - Check if the video input to the Source controller is following proper video timing and has the proper video pixel frequency.
+Read Lane Status from Monitor (Sink).
+Make sure the Source core setup and initialization steps provided in Source Overview in Chapter 3 are followed correctly. - Check if USER\DATA\COUNT\PER\LANE, MIN\BYTES\PER\TU and FRAC\BYTES\PER\TU are calculated based on the available bandwidth.

-- If the AUX reads always or randomly fail: - Check if the AUX connectivity at the IO level is correct. - Check the noise levels of AUX bus. - Check if the HPD is asserted to confirm Sink device is connected.
+- Check if the video input to the Source controller is following proper video timing and has the proper video pixel frequency.
+Custom logic or a VTC (Video Timing Controller) Detector can be used to check the video timing. - If the AUX reads always or randomly fail: - Check if the AUX connectivity at the IO level is correct. - Check the noise levels of AUX bus using the debug ports or with an external probe. - Check if the HPD is asserted to confirm Sink device is connected.
 Plug and unplug the device to see if the HPD activity is changing. - Check if AUX\CLOCK\DIVIDER is properly programmed to 1 Mbps rate at the AUX bus. - If audio is not played at Sink device: - Check if the audio data is transferred at the Source AXI4-Stream interface. - Follow steps mentioned in Audio Management in Chapter 3.